-The timing for implementing many of the prioritized projects in the CIP is based on the ranking.
-However, there are a number of projects in which the timing for implementation is fixed due to meeting regulatory requirements such as PLWTP TSS effluent discharge to the ocean, or due to meeting emergency needs.
-Although these projects are prioritized against other CIP projects based on their importance, which may result in low ranking, the implementation is dictated by the nature of the critical conditional needs.
+The timing for implementing many of the prioritized projects in the CIP is based on the ranking; however, there are a number of projects that the timing for implementation is fix due to meeting the regulatory requirements such as PLWTP TSS effluent discharge to the Ocean or due to meeting the emergency needs.
+Even though, these projects can be prioritized against other CIP projects based on the importance and may result in lower ranking but the implementation is dictated by the nature of the critical conditional needs.